shnparker/shnparker/README.md

 ### About me

 I'm a skilled frontend developer currently working for GoDaddy, busy expanding his knowledge by learning backend.
+This profile is rather quiet, as I have a company specific GitHub account, you can ignore the activity log.

 ### Preferred tech stack
 <p align="left">